worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 	evac_chopperInProgress = false; //DO NOT CHANGE.

 	// Evac Chopper Config Variables
-	evac_chopperPrice = 1; // This is the price players pay in full briefcases to set up an evac chopper (between 1-12 	briefcases).
-Players must have the briefcases in their inventory. evac_chopperUseZSC = false; // If you have ZSC installed you can set this to true and have players pay the amount below to set up an evac chopper. evac_chopperPriceZSC = 100000; // Price for evac chopper if you have ZSC Installed and evac_chopperUseZSC set to true. evac_chopperMinDistance = 500; // Minimum distance for player to call evac chopper.
-Do not set this lower than 500. evac_chopperZoneMarker = 0; // Evac zone marker type (0 = Landingpad | 1 = Smoke). evac_chopperNeedRadio = 0; // 1 - Require player to have a radio in gear to call evac chopper | 0 - Doesn't require radio to call evac chopper. evac_chopperUseClickActions = false; // If you have Mudzereli's Deploy Anything installed and are going to use click actions to call the evac chopper, set this to true (disables call chopper self-action loop). evac_ChopperDisabledMarker = true; // Place a private map marker of the evac chopper's location evac_chopperMarkerTimeout = -1; // This will be the time in seconds that the marker will last before being deleted. (-1 = no timeout)
+	evac_chopperPrice = 1; // This is the price players pay in full briefcases to set up an evac chopper. evac_chopperPriceZSC = 100000; // Price for evac chopper if you have ZSC Installed and evac_chopperUseZSC set to true. evac_chopperAllowRefund = false; // Allow players to get their money back when they remove an evac-chopper field. evac_chopperMinDistance = 500; // Minimum distance for player to call evac chopper.
+Do not set this lower than 500. evac_chopperZoneMarker = 0; // Evac zone marker type (0 = Landingpad | 1 = Smoke). evac_chopperNeedRadio = 0; // 1 - Require player to have a radio in gear to call evac chopper | 0 - Doesn't require radio to call evac chopper.
+	evac_chopperUseClickActions = false; // If you have Deploy Anything installed and are going to use click actions to call the evac chopper, set this to true (disables call chopper self-action loop). evac_ChopperDisabledMarker = true; // Place a private map marker of the evac chopper's location

+	if (isServer) then {"CallEvacChopper" addPublicVariableEventHandler {(_this select 1) spawn server_callEvacChopper;};};
 	```

   	Add the entire block of code below this line if you don't already have it: